 What does it mean to be bearish?

 On the other hand, to be bearish means to expect that prices will be falling over a period of time.
-This term also applies to any financial asset and could be used to describe an outlook for an individual stock such as Apple, or stocks in general.
+This term also applies to any financial asset and could be used to describe an outlook for an individual stock such as Tesla, or stocks in general.
 To help remember that bearish means falling prices, think of a bear clawing down on its prey.

 A bear market is essentially the opposite of a bull market, meaning that it is a prolonged period of declining prices.
 A bear market generally occurs when prices have declined by at least 20 percent from a recent high.
 Bear markets have historically not lasted as long as bull markets in the stock market.
 The U.S. stock market entered a bear market in March 2020 when prices fell more than 30 percent in just a matter of weeks.
 But the recovery was nearly as swift, with a new bull market starting later that year.